Mxyuki/amqJP/README.md

 ### ANNID.json

-This JSON file contains all ANNIDs for animes aired as of `7/7/2024`.
+This JSON file contains all ANNIDs for animes aired as of `July 9 2024`.

 ### dropDown.json